HectorPR4546/holbertonschool-hbnb/README.md

 - **Database Diagrams:** Visualizing the database structure using Mermaid.js.

 **Important Note:** All development and implementation for Part 2 were carried out within the `part2` directory.
 The `part3` directory serves as a final copy of the completed work for this section of the project.

+## Part 4: Simple Web Client

+Part 4 focuses on the front-end development of the HBnB application, creating an interactive user interface that connects with the backend services.
+This part utilizes HTML5, CSS3, and JavaScript ES6 to build a dynamic web application.

+Key features implemented in this part include:

+- **User-Friendly Interface:** Designed and implemented pages for Login, List of Places, Place Details, and Add Review.
+- **Client-Side Functionality:** Implemented interactions with the backend API using Fetch API.
+- **Session Management:** Handled JWT token storage in cookies for user sessions.
+- **Dynamic Content:** Populated and filtered data dynamically without page reloads.

 ## Author